 Acknowledges the multidimensionality of being human.
 Body, mind, emotions and subtle aspects are all connected, one affecting the other.

 Conscious awareness of that you have breath, which is life.
 The fragility and impermanence of life.
-Pranayama is conscious awareness the the flow of life force.
+Pranayama is conscious awareness of the flow of life force.

 Concentration of awareness to a single point.
 Energetic integrity through awareness of center.
 Aligning to the intrinsic inwards and upwards directional flow (not necessarily 3 dimensionally).

 Intensity, that when offered to the Supreme serves as transformational energy and a purifying force which removes obstacles from our awareness.
-The fire which animates intention.
+The fire that animates intention.

 We have the ability to access a tremendous amount of energy in this instant and we do.
 Usually this is done unconsciously and our life force drains out in the direction of the mind’s distraction.
 Transmutation is the conscious decision to turn our available energy towards Highest intention.
 This can be done through discriminating awareness or by choosing a frequency which points towards the supreme.

 Place awareness in proximity to Self.
 Acknowledge the impermanence of all things.
 Release the fruits of action.
 Allow the highest awareness/intention to flow through us.
 Surrender to the flow.
 May this practice and this life, in some way, be of service.